Wildlife Watch is a fantastic way to protect and conserve local wildlife.

-Volunteers require no previous experience or skills, you can participate at your own leisure, either as an individual or as a group.
-All you need to do is identify and record wildlife observations in your own backyard or in public open space such as bushland reserves, parklands or streetscapes – anywhere!
+Volunteers require no previous experience or skills.
+You can participate at your own leisure, either as an individual or as a group.
+All you need to do is identify and record wildlife observations in your own backyard or in public open space such as bushland reserves, parklands or streetscapes.

-The Atlas of Living Australia (ALA) now hosts Wildlife Watch through BioCollect - a field data collection tool that supports hundreds of similar Citizen Science projects and allows biodiversity data to be easily uploaded to the ALA where it can be made available for use in research, policy and management.
+The Atlas of Living Australia hosts Wildlife Watch through BioCollect, a field data collection tool supporting hundreds of similar Citizen Science projects.
+This allows biodiversity data to be made available for use in research, policy and management.
 Observations are considered for Council’s Bushland Plans of Management and are also forwarded to BioNet (the NSW National Parks and Wildlife Service’s Database).

-For further information about the Wildlife Watch Program, contact the Bushland Project Officer via email email@example.com or call 9936 8100.
+For further information about the Wildlife Watch program, contact the Bushland Project Officer: 9936 8100 or email@example.com